laustindasauce/patreon-go-wrapper/README.md

 ## How to import

-The `patreon-go` package may be installed by running:
+The `patreon-go-wrapper` package may be installed by running:

 ```
 go get github.com/austinbspencer/patreon-go-wrapper